wesmc7777/Azure-IoT-C-SDK-Reference/iothub-messaging-ll-h/mockable-function.md

 # MOCKABLE_FUNCTION()

-This function is meant to be called by the user when to set the trusted certificate on the tls connection.
+This API specifies a callback to be used when the device receives the message.

 ## Syntax